CenterForPeaceAndSecurityStudies/MSSLStyleGuide/README.md

 #### Dropbox

-MSSL has a Dropbox business account named "rex".
+MSSL has a [Dropbox](https://www.dropbox.com) business account named "rex".
 If you have not yet been invited, create a [MSSLStyleGuide issue](https://github.com/rexdouglass/MSSLStyleGuide/issues) with the label "MSSL".
 If you already have a personal Dropbox account, you can connect it to "rex"; the two accounts will remain seperate but you will be able to access both of them on all your devices.

-In the Dropbox folder, create a folder titled github\_private.
+In the Dropbox folder, create a folder titled "github\_private".
 This folder is where you will keep projects to make edits and then push to the cloud.

 You will also be given access to a shared folder called "MSSL".
 This folder is mainly for data files that are proprietary or too big for github.

-Your Dropbox should ultimately look like this, along with your personal folders.
-Your github\_private will initially be empty until you join specific projects.
+When ready Dropbox should look like below with "github\_private" and "MSSL" located in "Dropbox (rex)".

 ![Dropbox setup](paper/figure/dropbox.png)

+Note that "github\_private"" will initially be empty until you join specific projects.

 #### R and RStudio

+[R](https://www.r-project.org/) is a language and environment for statistical computing and graphcis.
+It is freely available, very flexible, and make pretty plots.
+[Download R from the UCLA mirror](http://cran.stat.ucla.edu/) for your operating system and install it.

+[RStudio](https://www.rstudio.com/) is a workspace that sits on top of R and makes it easier to edit code, plot data, and share your work.
+When working in R you will actually open RStudio application instead of the R application.
+[Download the installer of the free open source version](https://www.rstudio.com/products/rstudio/download/) for your operating system and install it.

 #### Github

+[Github](https://github.com/) is a development platform for managing coding projects.
+If you do not already have a github profile, [sign up for a free account](https://github.com/).
+When you are logged in, go to [Rex Douglass's account](https://github.com/rexdouglass) and select "Follow" under profile picture.
+Rex will add you to the repository for a project; you can remind him to by selecting the appropriate repository, selecting the "Issues" tab (between "Code" and "Pull requests") and creating a "New Issue".

 #### Latex

+To be added.

 ### Project Setup